Display to header level

 Multi-municipal partnerships provide needed recreational opportunities to residents practically and affordably though the sharing of services, equipment and personnel.

-This guide is based on the publication “Multi-Municipal Cooperation for Recreation and Parks” developed by the PA Parks & Recreation Society and PA Department of Conservation and Natural Resources/Bureau of Conservation and Recreation.
+Much of the content of this guide was excerpted or adapted from the publication “Multi-Municipal Cooperation for Recreation and Parks” developed by the Pennsylvania Parks & Recreation Society and Pennsylvania Department of Conservation and Natural Resources/Bureau of Conservation and Recreation.
 It is intended to provide comprehensive guidance to municipal and county officials on establishing cooperative partnerships on recreational opportunities.

 In the 21st century, residents in many communities expect their local governments to offer a variety of recreational services.
 That’s why thousands of Pennsylvania local governments are choosing to provide recreational opportunities such as playgrounds, trails, community parks, swimming pools and ballparks.